 A receptor involved in creating one type of synaptic junctions offers a new way to examine how the brain forms

-A better understanding of the unique biology of excitatory and inhibitory synapses may go a long way in helping researchers untangle the many diseases that are thought to be related to synapse dysfunction, such as epilepsy, autism, and schizophrenia.
+A better understanding of the unique biology of excitatory and inhibitory synapses may go a long way in helping researchers untangle the many diseases that are thought to be related to synapse dysfunction such as epilepsy, but also autism and schizophrenia.

 Article reference: T.J.
 Mosca et al., “Presynaptic LRP4 Promotes Synapse Number and Function of Excitatory CNS Neurons,” eLife, 6:e27347, 2017.

 This work was supported by grants from the National Institutes of Health, NIH K99/R00-DC013059 and R01 DC-005982.
 Author Liqun Luo is an Investigator of the Howard Hughes Medical Institute.